vshalaeva/DL_reading_group/README.md

 ### Date/time of reading sections
 If you want to particiapte but cannot be there in chosen date and time, drop me e-mail, we will try to find a spot that suits most of the people.
-Time is usually chosen at afternoon, to match time differences.
+Time is usually chosen at afternoon, to match time zone differences.

 ## To propose/vote for a paper
 1. Open an issue with the name of the paper,